frankois944/googleAnalyticsKmpTracker/README.md

 - **Multiplatform Support**: Android, iOS, Desktop (JVM), Web (JS/Wasm), macOS, tvOS, watchos.
 - **Persistence**: Events are queued and persisted (using SQLDelight)

+### Web targets

+> [!IMPORTANT]
+> Due to the nature of the GoogleAnalytics, you can't use the tracker locally as CORS error will be trigger.

 ## Installation (Soon)

 ```kotlin